tox-rs/tox-human/src/messenger_packets.md

 One FileData packet can hold maximum 1371 bytes.
 To send whole file which is bigger than 1371 bytes, messenger's file sending function need to be called many times.
-Multiple calling file sending function of messenger must be done by the user of tox-rs, Tox-rs provides only an api for sending a chunk of file data.
+Multiple calling file sending function of messenger must be done by the user of tox protocol, Tox-rs provides only an api for sending a chunk of file data.
-Also, assembling chunks of file data received by tox-rs must be done by the user of tox-rs.
+Also, assembling chunks of file data received by tox protocol must be done by the user of tox protocol.
 File sending module always checks the length of sent bytes by length of file to send.
 When the sent bytes exceed the length of file to send, it must stop sending file data.